percona/pmm-doc/docs/how-to/configure.md

   - This can be found from the [Inventory](../details/dashboards/dashboard-inventory.md) by clicking on the "Monitoring" column of the service you'd like to change.
 - Set `"mr": "15s"` inside `metrics_resolutions`.
   - You can use `hr` or `lh` to set high or low resolution respectively.

 The full example is reported below.
-For more information, see the [**Change Agent Attributes**](https://percona-pmm.readme.io/reference/changeagent) section in the API documentation.

 ```
 > curl -X 'POST' \